Bladder Spasms

 Treating Bladder Spasms

+An early visit to the doctor can rule out immediate problems such as UTI or diabetes.
 Also, by giving your doctor a more thorough medical history, other causes can be eliminated so that treatment can begin.

 If there is no spinal cord injury or damage to the nervous system, a doctor can prescribe various procedures to treat bladder spasms.
+If there is no apparent cause, several methods may be tried to help reduce your symptoms.

 For example, simply reducing fluid intake or even removing certain foods can prevent irritation to the bladder wall and thus reduce bladder spasms.

-Lifestyle changes, such as cutting out alcohol or losing weight, can also help relieve your experience bladder spasms.
+Lifestyle changes, such as cutting out alcohol or losing weight, can also help relieve your experience of bladder spasms.

 For many women, particularly those who have had children, pelvic floor exercises and bladder training can help to strengthen the pelvic floor muscles and reduce stress incontinence.